 - They are easy to install & use

 The single most important reason that our customers choose an ethanol fireplace is quite simple: they require no flue.

 It’s not possible for every home to establish a chimney.
-Often, the installation becomes to complicated and expensive.
+Often, the installation becomes complicated and expensive.
 As a result, the customers seek out alternatives – most often the ethanol fireplace.

 The ethanol fireplace is ventless due to the fuel, bioethanol.
 When burning the fuel, no smoke, soot or ashes are produced.
 The flames are so clean allowing the fireplace to be lit without any need for a vent.

 As opposed to woodburning stoves, no dangerous particles are emitted, and the emissions are composed of water, heat and an insignificant amount of Carbon Dioxide.

 Authentic flames with good heat